Luftwaffe General’s Insignia &

 |

 Left side collar tab from the uniform of Generalleutnant Ludwig Keiper.
+It is another example of a nice,

-nice, two-tone bullion embroidery effect.
-Notice also how the tab is a right
+Notice also how the tab is a right side tab (bottom of tab slants

-side tab (bottom of tab slants downward and to the right), yet is on the left
+downward and to the right), yet is on the left collar.
+Also notice that the collar slants

-collar slants downward to the left.
+downward to the left.
+This is a

-uniform was tailored in (private collection) |
+trait of French tailors, and Keiper’s uniform was tailored in (private collection) |

 |